smth-to-smb/words-and-phrases/README.md

-# words-and-phrases
+# About the repository

-Trying to keep useful words and phrases that can be used and reused in documentation
+This repository contains words, phrases, and grammar structures found by me in various technical documentation that can be used and reused.

+The main purpose is to make technical English better.